ananthakumaran/paisa/docs/getting-started/installation.md

       an app that doesn't generate any income.
 Unfortunately, as a result, you would have to jump through hoops to get it working.

-[^2]: As the name implies, these are 3rd party hosting solutions
+[^2]: As the name implies, these are third party hosting solutions
     operated by independent companies.
 I may receive affiliate compensation for linking to their websites.